Linking Theoretical and Simulation Approaches to Study Fluids in Nanoporous Media: Classical Molecular Dynamics and Density Functional Theory: Results

 \subsection{Single-Component Fluid}

 Before applying our method to confined fluid we validated MD and DFT models on bulk PVT fluid properties.
 Figures \ref{fig:meth_eth_pure}, \ref{fig:co2_pure} shows isotherms for methane at 273~K, and both subcritical (273~K) and supercritical (320~K) ethane and carbon dioxide at pressures up to 20~MPa.
 As we can see dependencies obtained by MD and DFT are in good agreement with each other and with experimental data from NIST \cite{nist}.
+The density deviation increases at high pressures and is less than 3 \% in the whole range studied.

 Then we applied our approach to a single component fluid in slit nanopores of different widths and compared equilibrium density profile obtained by MD and DFT.
 We studied methane at 273~K and ethane and carbon dioxide at both sub- and supercritical temperatures (273~K and 320~K, respectively).
 In each case we fixed bulk pressure (chosen so that fluid in bulk was in gaseous state) and investigated the filling of pores with widths of 1, 3 and 5 (nm).